grumpyguvner/mountain-vivid/js/jcarousel-0.3.3/docs/reference/usage.md

 ------------------

-jCarousel tries to auto-detect the orientation by simply checking if the list elements’s height is greater than the list element’s width.
+jCarousel tries to auto-detect the orientation by simply checking if the list elements&apos;s height is greater than the list element&apos;s width.

 If auto-detection doesn't work, you can explicitly pass the `vertical` option: